-A few years back (before I joined them) the Canadian Association of Optometrists ran a campaign called, “Open Your Eyes”.
+A few years ago the Canadian Association of Optometrists ran a campaign called, “Open Your Eyes”.
 The campaign included a commercial that garnered a fair bit of commentary.
 It featured a woman who rises out of bed and begins to make her way through her morning routine with her family.
 The thing that makes the commercial a point of discussion/debate/division is that she has her eyes closed throughout, but her lids are painted with eyes in a striking light brown.
 The result is an uneasy appearance.
 As the commercial unrolls the camera pans to show the viewer things her perspective.
 As she encounters her family and neighbours we, the viewer, are surprised to see that no one reacts.
 She and they wave and interact as though everything is normal.
 The commercial is arresting, but it also makes the viewer uneasy, in a word, the commercial is uncanny.

 Little Baby’s Ice Cream took uncanny into the realm of creepy.
 They ran an ad that featured a somewhat androgynous ice-cream being, who stares piercingly out at the viewer as she slowly and methodically eats herself.
 Starting at the top of her head she scoops away more and more of herself while her stare becomes increasingly vacant.